MahmoudKhalid22/react-jonas-course/sec-24-Adding-Redux-And-Advanced-React-Router/readme.md

 ```

 - importing store and using them directly in our function that is outside the component but don't overuse it because it is a bit of hacking and deactivate a couple of performace optimizations of redux on this page

+## useFetcher

+some api react router provides to load data in another route